Recruitment company Robert Half

 Eliminating salary negotiations when starting a job was a method used by 19 per cent of employers and 12 per cent of HR professionals said their firm openly discussed salary setting, pay rises and bonuses within the company.

-“It is encouraging to see Kiwi companies taking measures aimed at closing any salary gaps within their organisation,” said Megan Alexander, general manager of Robert Half
+“It is encouraging to see Kiwi companies taking measures aimed at closing any salary gaps within their organisation,” said Megan Alexander, general manager of Robert Half New Zealand.

 “This approach not only enhances a company’s reputation for ethical business practices, it can also lead to greater productivity as competitive and fair remuneration policies can underpin enhanced staff performance.”